Nonparametric Identification of Demand without Exogenous Product Characteristics: Detailed Statements and Proofs

 \item Suppose $\Sigma(x) = I$.
 Then $\E[u(\delta) \mid X] = (u \star q)(x)$ is a convolution.
 Thus we can take $u$ such that its Fourier transform is a ratio $\hat u = \frac{\hat k} {\hat q}$. \Cref{lem:T0_inv} verifies that $u$ is a proper function.

-\item Next, with $\Sigma(x) \neq I$, one could consider the deviation of the conditional expectation operator from the $\Sigma=I$ case: for $\cT$ the conditional expectation operator $\delta \mid X$ and $\cT_0$ the conditional expectation operator under $\Sigma(x) = I$.
+\item Next, with $\Sigma(x) \neq I$, one could consider the deviation of the conditional expectation operator from the $\Sigma=I$ case: for $\cT$ the conditional expectation operator $\delta \mid X$, $\cT_0$ the conditional expectation operator under $\Sigma(x) = I$, and $\cE$ their difference.
 Now, we have the geometric expansion upon verifying that the right-hand side converges. \Cref{lem:Delta_integral} derives the key condition for convergence.
 Given a $k$, one can then construct $u$ as

 \item The key condition for convergence turns out to be a bound on the discrepancy in Fourier space of the integration kernels: $\hat q (\Sigma (x) \omega) - \hat q (\omega)$.
 The proof of \cref{thm:main_2} verifies that so long as $\Sigma(x)$ is sufficiently close to $I$ under \cref{as:location-scale-assns}(3), this bound is attainable. \end{enumerate}